CaesarPPP/MIML/README.md

-# MIML
+# MIML-DCNN
-Multi-instance multi-label classification framework
+This is the code of Multi-instance multi-label (MIML-DCNN) classification framework.